Pharmacodynamics

 Overdose

 Symptomatic and supportive therapy is indicated.
-Letrozole is excreted from plasma by hemodialysis.
+Letrozole is eliminated from plasma during hemodialysis.

 ---|---|